malesh-v/laravel-devops-blueprint/TESTING.md

 # 🧪 Manual Testing Scenarios

-This file contains manual testing instructions to verify key observability.
+This file contains some manual testing instructions.

 ---